Halloween's Best Ghost Trains and Spooky Rides for LA Kids

 Irvine, CA 92862

-The Pumpkin Patch is located just behind the train station, and admission is free, but the County of Orange charges a gate entrance fee ($5) to drive into Irvine Regional Park.
+The Pumpkin Patch is located just behind the train station, and admission is free, but the County of Orange charges a gate entrance fee ($5 on weekends) to drive into Irvine Regional Park.

 Zombie Hunter Train

 Weekends October 5 - October 27, 2019

 If you've done a wholesome, moderately spooky Halloween train ride at Fillmore and Western in the past, you can get that one right out of your head; the Zombie Hunter ride is just what it sounds like.
 Board the train, grab a paintball gun and be prepared to gun down zombies for 90 minutes.
 Snacks and – wait for it – Bloody Marys are available on board.
 Children must be at least 8 years old to fire the paintball guns.
 Younger kids can ride without firing, but, honestly, anyone younger would probably be happier on the Pumpkinliner instead.

 Every Sat & Sun in October beginning October 5, 2019

 Adults $22; Children (ages 4-12) $15, (ages 2-3) $10, Infants in lap free

 Another offering by Fillmore and Western each October is the Pumpkinliner, a daytime family ride on a vintage train to the railway's own pumpkin patch.
 There's nothing spooky about this ride at all - just a family outing on a Halloween-themed train to a pumpkin patch that feels wonderfully far from town.